 No Pain No Gain

-Software sales is competitive and challenging, and it requires you to be strategic in your selling approach.
+Tech sales is competitive and challenging, and it requires you to be strategic in your selling approach.
 You need to be persistent and consistent, and you must be intentional with how you guide sales conversations.

 These difficulties make it a rewarding industry in which to grow your sales skills.
 After learning to sell something as complex as software, you should have no trouble selling anything else, whether it’s a business idea to a venture capitalist or a spoonful of spinach to your 5-year-old.